 Age-specific risk was defined as a step function, in which relative risk was fixed to value 1 in an arbitrarily chosen age bin, and then z-1 free parameters, denoted r2 to rz, were fit to describe relative risk in all other age bins.
 Below, 1i are indicator functions specifying whether each vector entry is a member of age bin i.
 To obtain the predicted fraction of cases observed in each single year of age, we normalized the risk distribution so that predicted risk across all age groups summed to 1.

-A=norm(11+12r2+…1zrz) Antiviral treatment (T) and underlying conditions (U)

-Within each country and season, fT defined a vector whose entries describe the fraction of tested cases of a given age that had received antiviral treatment.
-Free parameter rT defines the relative risk of any confirmed influenza infection, given antiviral treatment.
-Then, risk factor T was defined as:

-T=fTrT+(1-fT) 5

-And risk factor U was described similarly:

-U=fUrU+(1-fU) 6
+A=norm(11+12r2+…1zrz) 2

-Imprinting (I) and vaccination (V)
+Imprinting (I)

-Factors describing risk from vaccination and imprinting took forms similar to risk factors T and U, but with subtype-specific impacts.
 An indicator function defined whether a given prediction vector described risk of confirmed H1N1 or H3N2 infection.
-Let fV and fIHxNy be vectors describing the fraction of cases of each age that were recently vaccinated against influenza, or that were protected against strain HxNy by their childhood imprinting.
-Note that we used the general definition “recent influenza vaccination” because some INSIGHT study sites recorded whether patients had been vaccinated in the last 6 months, while other recorded vaccination in the last 12 months.
-We defined rvHxNy and rIHxNy as free parameters describing the risk of confirmed HxNy infection, given vaccination, or given imprinting protection.
-Finally, risk factors describing the effect of vaccination (V) and imprinting (I) were defined as:
+Let fIHxNy be vectors describing the fraction of cases of each birth year that were protected against strain HxNy by their childhood imprinting.
+We defined rIHxNy as free parameters describing the risk of confirmed HxNy infection, given imprinting protection.
+Finally, the factor describing the effect of imprinting (I) was defined as:

-VHxNy=1HxNy*[fVrVHxNy+(1-fvrvHxNy)] 7

-IHxNy=1HxNy*[fIHxNyrIHxNy+(1-fIHxNyrIHxNy)] 8
+IHxNy=1HxNy*[fIHxNyrIHxNy+(1-fIHxNy)] 3

 Likelihood

-We used equations 3-8 to generate predicted case age distributions (p) for each influenza season (s) and country (c) in which cases were observed in the data.
-Then, the likelihood was obtained as a product of multinomial densities across all countries and seasons observed in the data.
-If ncs represents the total number of cases observed in a given country and season, x0cs,…xmcs each represent the number of cases observed in each single year of age/single year of birth, and if p0cs…pmcs each represent entries in the model’s predicted age/birth year-distribution of cases, then the likelihood is given by:
+We used equations 1-3 to generate predicted case age distributions (p) for each influenza season (s) in which cases were observed in the data.
+Then, the likelihood was obtained as a product of multinomial densities across all seasons.
+If ns represents the total number of cases observed in a given season, x0cs,…xmcs each represent the number of cases observed in each single year of age/single year of birth, and if p0cs…pmcs each represent entries in the model’s predicted age/birth year-distribution of cases, then the likelihood is given by:

-L=csncs!x0cs!…xmcs!p0csx0cs…pmcsxmcs
+L=cssns!x0s!…xms!p0sx0s…pmsxms 4

 Model fitting and model comparison